Brand Names: Epclusa

 - if you use a blood thinner (warfarin, Coumadin, Jantoven) and you have routine "INR" or prothrombin time tests.

 Sofosbuvir and velpatasvir is sometimes used in combination with ribavirin.
 Both men and women using ribavirin should use effective birth control to prevent pregnancy.
-Ribavirin can cause birth defects or death in an unborn baby if the mother or father is using this medicine.
+Ribavirin can cause birth defects, miscarriage, or death to an unborn baby if the mother or father is using this medicine.

 It may not be safe to breastfeed while using this medicine.
 Ask your doctor about any risk.